 Developing and maintaining a nationwide capability in field biological assessment requires routine training with biological materials.
 Attenuated biothreat agents and similar (near neighbor) microorganisms present challenges as well as real and perceived health and safety risks.
-NIST has developed a reference material based on an engineered strain of Baker’s yeast to be used in lieu of biothreat agents to facilitate safe, accessible training for first responders and to strengthen the Nation’s biological response mission capability.
+NIST has developed a living cell reference material (RM 8230) based on an engineered strain of baker’s yeast to be used in lieu of biothreat agents to facilitate safe, accessible training for first responders and to strengthen the Nation’s biological response mission capability.

 Nationwide, first responders regularly encounter suspicious materials that might be biological threat agents.
 Routine training and process evaluations help ensure workflows, operators, and technologies are working together properly within the concept of operations.